Loading...

 increase evaluator compensation and incentives/rewards (see below).

-We will make decisions and award our Impactful Research Prize (and possible seminars) and evaluator prizes soon after.
+We will make decisions and award our (and possible seminars) and evaluator prizes soon after.
 The winners will be determined by a consensus of our management team and advisory board (potentially consulting external expertise).
 The choices will be largely driven by the ratings and predictions given by Unjournal evaluators.
 After we make the choices, we will make our decision process public and transparent.

 We continue to develop processes and policy around which research to prioritize.
 For example, we are considering whether we should set targets for different fields, for related outcome "cause categories," and for research sources.
 This discussion continues among our team and with stakeholders.
 We intend to open up the discussion further, making it public and bringing in a range of voices.
 The objective is to develop a framework and a systematic process to make these decisions.
-See our expanding notes and discussion on What is global-priorities relevant research?
+See our expanding notes and discussion on

 In the meantime, we are moving forward with our post-pilot “pipeline” of research evaluation.
-Our management team is considering recent prominent and influential working papers from the National Bureau of Economics Research (NBER) and beyond, and we continue to solicit submissions, suggestions, and feedback.
+Our management team is considering recent prominent and influential working papers from the National Bureau of Economics Research () and beyond, and we continue to solicit submissions, suggestions, and feedback.
 We are also reaching out to users of this research (such as NGOs, charity evaluators, and applied research think tanks), asking them to identify research they particularly rely on and are curious about.
 If you want to join this conversation, we welcome your input.

 We see a lot of value in this task and expect to actually use and credit this work.